Review 19 min read

 Does Grammarly Actually Work?
 What the Data Says

 For grammar, clarity, and tone: Grammarly works exceptionally well.
-30+ million daily users, 70,000+ business customers, and 8,700+ G2 reviews averaging 4.7/5 confirm the product delivers on its core promise.
+30 million+ daily users, 70,000+ business customers, and thousands of G2 reviews averaging 4.7 out of 5 confirm the product delivers on its core promise.

 Enterprise customers include Cisco, Dell, Expedia, and Zoom.
 These organizations use Grammarly to standardize communication quality across thousands of employees.

-Grammarly’s core metric: The company claims users who use Grammarly produce 40% clearer writing and are perceived as more professional and credible.
+Grammarly claims users produce 40 percent clearer writing and are perceived as more professional and credible.
 These claims are specific to communication quality, not SEO performance.

 Grammarly Pros & Cons